2019–20 Arsenal W.F.C. season

 The 2019–20 season was Arsenal Women's Football Club's 33rd season of competitive football.
-The club participated in the Champions League, the Women's Super League, the FA Cup and the League Cup.
-The club were the defending Women's Super League champions.
+The club participated in the Champions League, the WSL, the FA Cup and the League Cup.
+The club were the defending WSL champions.
 Arsenal were unable to defend their title, finishing third after the season was curtailed early due to the COVID-19 pandemic.
 The reached the League Cup Final, where they lost to Chelsea.
 The FA Cup was temporarily suspended, and then continued again during the 2020-21 season.
 Arsenal reached the Semi Finals, where they were knocked out by Manchester City.
 Their European campaign ended at the quarter-final stage, losing 2-1 to Paris Saint-Germain in a one-off tie.

 Due to the FA Cup and the UWCL being spread over two different seasons, because of the COVID-19 Pandemic, the team wore two different sets of kits this season.